 Just want to go sightseeing?
 We can do that too!

 Our standard trip runs 4 hours, at a cost of $600.
 Shorter trips are $200/hour with a 2 hour minimum.
 Two people work best, but additional people can be added (up to 6) for $150 per person for the 4 hour trip.
 All photography tips, advice, and instruction is included!
 We require a 50% deposit to reserve your trip, which is 100% refundable up to two weeks before the scheduled tour.
-Cancellation within two weeks of the scheduled trip will result in forfeiting the deposit.
+Cancellation within 48 hours of the scheduled trip will result in forfeiting the deposit.

 For bad weather days- including rain and fog, we will try to reschedule your trip.
 If we cannot reschedule, we will refund your deposit.
 As Captain, a bad weather day will be at my discretion.
 If we are “fogged in” for the day I will try to let you know ASAP, so you don’t make a trip to Richmond for no reason.
 If there is rain in the forecast, we’ll take a look and make a decision together.